islamsabry2008/Github-Store/README.md

 ## ⚠️ Disclaimer

-Github Store only helps you discover and download release assets that are already published on GitHub by third‑party developers.
+GitHub Store only helps you discover and download release assets that are already published on GitHub by third‑party developers.
 The contents, safety, and behavior of those downloads are entirely the responsibility of their respective authors and distributors, not this project.